 IPXO’s autonomous system number is AS834.

-When choosing a specific IP transit service provider, you can’t simply opt for the one offering the lowest price.
+When choosing a specific IP transit service provider, you can’t simply opt for the one offering the lowest IP transit pricing.
 Instead, you need to choose ISPs based on the IP transit provider tier they belong to.
 There are three tiers in total, and the lower the number, the higher the tier.

 Tier 1 providers

-Tier 1 providers form the backbone of the internet as they act as global conduits for every network online.
-These ISPs have an expansive global reach, and there are only a handful of them in the world.
+Tier 1 providers form the backbone of the entire internet.
+That is because each acts as a global conduit for every network online.
+These internet service providers have an expansive global reach, and there are only a handful of them in the world.
 They can connect directly with each other for free, but they charge a fee from providers in lower tiers that want to access their network.

 Tier 2 providers

 Tier 2 providers are at a lower step in the hierarchy, below Tier 1 ISPs.
 However, they still hold large networks with numerous data centers and physical locations.
-In addition, most Tier 2 providers cross-connect to others in their bracket and avoid Tier 1 providers due to their higher costs.
+Most Tier 2 providers cross-connect to others in their bracket and avoid Tier 1 providers due to higher costs.

 Tier 3 providers

-You might wonder which tier is the best.
+You might wonder which tier is the best for an IP transit customer.
 Although higher tier providers usually offer the most direct transit routes, they are also often overbooked, which can lead to inefficiencies.
 Moreover, a Tier 1 customer pays much higher fees, which is why many choose Tier 2 providers.
 They often provide a more direct path with more stability, all at a lower price.

-Peering vs. IP transit: what is the difference?
+IP transit vs. IP peering: What is the difference?

-In essence, there are two types of connections between networks: IP transit and peering.
+In essence, there are two types of connections between internet networks: IP transit and IP peering.

 We’ve explained what transit is and how it works, but do you understand peering?
 The two are connected, and while many people tend to use the terms interchangeably, they are quite different:

-- Peering is the process that enables two networks to connect and exchange traffic (customer routes)
+- IP peering is the process that enables two networks to connect and perform a traffic exchange (customer routes)

 Naturally, a peering relationship can also be paid for, but it’s still almost identical to regular settlement-free peering.
 Paid peering gives access to a peer’s network for a recurring monthly charge.

-All in all, IP transit is a necessary process without which the internet, as we know it, wouldn’t exist.
-IP transit offers the sorely needed connectivity that powers the web, and, therefore, it is the gold standard of network connectivity and the whole web.
+Undeniably, IP transit is a necessary process without which the internet, as we know it, wouldn’t exist and full internet access would not exist.
+IP transit services offer the sorely needed internet connectivity that powers the web, and, therefore, is the gold standard of network connectivity and the whole web.